vatpac-technology/sops/docs/aerodromes/classc/Richmond.md

 ## Airspace

 RIC ADC owns the Class C airspace **in the RIC CTR** within 10nm of the YSRI ARP from `SFC` to `A045`.
-This airspace is primarily used for military circuits and initial and pitch approaches, and airdrops.
+This airspace is primarily used for military circuits, initial and pitch approaches and airdrops.

 ## Charts
 !!! note